 Detail Shots: within every environment there are small-scale details which make fascinating photos in their own right – from ornate murals to patterns of leaves to decorative sculptures.

-By focusing on these small-scale details with the XF 90mm, you’ll impart a ‘tunnel vision’ effect that yields a unique and highly-memorable image.
+By focusing on these small-scale details with the Fujifilm XF 90mm f/2, you’ll impart a ‘tunnel vision’ effect that yields a unique and highly-memorable image.